 It is required that approved uniforms be worn at all times while in the clinical education setting.
 The student is responsible for purchasing his/her own uniforms.
-Approved uniforms consist of the following:
+Approved uniform items consist of the following:

-Female
+Female Students

-- > Gray scrub pants
+- Black scrub pants

-- Gray scrub top
+- Black scrub top

-- Gray scrub dress
+- Black scrub dress

-- > Solid white, solid black or solid gray closed-toe shoes (no cloth)
+- Solid white, solid black, or solid gray closed-toe shoes

-- > Gray or black scrub jacket
+- Black scrub jacket

-- > Solid white or solid black undershirt; long or short sleeved depending on weather
+- Solid white, solid black, or solid gray undershirt; long or short sleeved depending on weather

-Male
+Male Students

-- > Gray scrub pants
+- Black scrub pants

-- ➤ Gray scrub top
+- Black scrub top

-- > Solid white, solid black or solid gray closed-toe shoes (no cloth)
+- Solid white, solid black, or solid gray closed-toe shoes

-- > Gray or black scrub jacket
+- Black scrub jacket

-- > Solid white or solid black undershirt; long or short sleeved depending on weather
+- Solid white, solid black, or solid gray undershirt; long or short sleeved depending on weather

-NOTE \\ We will not require any specific brand or style of scrub pants, shirts, skirts/dresses or jackets as long as the gray color of each item worn in a single day matches.
-All uniforms worn to clinical should be clean and should look professional at all times. \\
+NOTE We will not require any specific brand or style of scrub pants, shirts, skirts/dresses, or jackets as long as the black color/shade of each item worn in a single day is the same.
+All uniforms worn to clinical should be clean and should look professional at all times.